The North Fork of the Kern River was in severe danger due to exorbitant,

 Together We Can Make It Right

-The Keepers of the Kern actively cooperate with the Sequoia National Forest in updating and improving the Wild and Scenic Kern River Management Plan***.
+The Keepers of the Kern actively cooperate with the Sequoia National Forest in improving recreational and sanitation facilities, updating and improving the Wild and Scenic Kern River Management Plan***.

 Jon and Celine Memorial Fund